-You may wonder why I put the Budget section first as many people begin with the guest list.
+You may wonder why I put the Budget section first, as many people begin with the guest list.
 Well, as discussed last week your budget is what you have; and because you only have what you have, the budget is not (and should not be) flexible while your guest list is.
-How many guests you have attending your wedding is the single biggest factor affecting your budget.
+How many guests are attending your wedding is the single biggest factor affecting your budget

 So once again you are sitting down as a couple to discuss your priorities (beware, this will be a recurring theme with me).
 Do you envisage a small intimate wedding of 40 or 400 of your closest friends?
 Look back at your budget for a realistic maximum number.
 If your budget is 10,000 then you may have to cut down on the 400 closest friends because remember that nearly half of your entire budget is going towards your reception food and drink.

 Think about who you must have at this most important moment of your lives and each do out a rough draft of guests.
 You may remember people later that you can add on but think carefully about this.
 You shared a dorm room with them in college but if you haven’t been in touch with them in two years are you still that close?